robertorosero/pyhtonmig/Doc/library/socket.rst

    Convert an IPv4 address from dotted-quad string format (for example, '123.45.67.89') to 32-bit packed binary format, as a bytes object four characters in length.
-This is useful when conversing with a program that uses the standard C library and needs objects of type :ctype:`struct in_addr`, which is the C type for the 32-bit packed binary this function returns.
+This is useful when conversing with a program that uses the standard C library and needs objects of type :c:type:`struct in_addr`, which is the C type for the 32-bit packed binary this function returns.

    :func:`inet_aton` also accepts strings with less than three dots; see the